 Mandatory Rules, SSRN, July 15,2019 (with Eyal Zamir).

-The Impact of Law Student Assistance on the Granting and Service of Temporary Restraining Orders, SSRN (2019) (with Brendan Costello & Elizabeth Villarreal).
+The Impact of Law Student Assistance on the Granting and Service of Temporary Restraining Orders, 53 Connecticut Law Review (2021) (with Brendan Costello & Elizabeth Villarreal).
+Appendix.
+Code.
+Data.
 Interactive Tool.

 Guess How Much Cheaper Your Auto Loan Would Be If Dealers Had To Play Fair, The Washington Post, June 26, 2019.